CPSSD/paranoid/docs/pfi_doc_v0.1.md

 ##Usage
 ###General
 ```
-pfi [flags] <PfsInitLocation> <MountLocation>
+pfi [flags] <PfsDirectory> <MountPoint>
 ```

-* PfsInitLocation - The path to the folder where you initialised pfs with `pfs init initlocation`.
+* PfsDirectory - The path to the folder where you initialised pfs with `pfs init initDir`.
-* MountLocation - The path to the folder where you wish to mount the paranoid file system.
+* MountPoint - The path to the folder where you wish to mount the paranoid file system.

 example :
 ```